isabella232/APAC-BNPayment-Android/README.md

-# Native Payment - Android
+# Mobile Payment - Android

-The `Native Payment` SDK from Bambora makes it simple to accept credit card payments in your app.
+The `Mobile Payment` SDK from Bambora makes it simple to accept credit card payments in your app.

 ## Requirements